luispedro/luispedro_org/content/simplecms/index.rst

 Upcoming Travel
 ===============

-On April 16, I will be in New York City for the `PAPS Forum
+On April 16 and 17, I will be in New York City for the `PAPS Forum
 <http://papsonline.org/>`__.
-The previous day, I might spend in the Washington
+April 14 and 15, I will be in the Washington DC
-DC area.
+area.

 On July 20-25, I will be in Lisbon for the `Lisbon Machine Learning School
 <http://lxmls.it.pt/Home.html>`_, where I will be giving a lab tutorial on